jimthoburn/picture-gallery/README.markdown

 ### Secret albums

-If you want to publish an album to share with friends without making it public, you can leave it out of the `api/index.json`.
+If you want to publish an album to share with friends without making it public, you can leave it out of the `api/index.json` file.
 That way, it won’t appear on the home page of your picture gallery site.

 To make the album name hard to guess, you may want to include a [UUID](https://duckduckgo.com/?q=UUID+generator&t=ffab&ia=answer) as part of the name.
 For example: